 The latest information regarding gum chewing is that it can be good for you and bad for you depending on what type of gum you chew.
 Sugary gums can promote tooth decay, whereas, sugar-free gums can help prevent it.
 According to studies, chewing sugar-free gum after meals and snacks can help neutralize the acids released by harmful bacteria when metabolizing sugars and starches left on your teeth.
 These acids break down tooth enamel contributing to decay.
-When chewing gum, saliva flow is stimulated ten-fold.
-Saliva helps clean your teeth by washing away bacteria and food debris while helping to neutralize the acids in your mouth.

 What Kind of Gum Do You Chew?

 Chewing sugar-free gum with xylitol is an added bonus.
 Xylitol has been shown to inhibit the growth of Streptococcus mutans a harmful oral bacteria that causes cavities and contributes to periodontal disease.

 Come learn all the healthy habits that lead to good dental health

 There are many preventative pathways to a healthy mouth including building good hygiene habits.
 They all serve to prevent cavities and yield a healthy smile.